lewispour/Discord-Reddit-Bot/README.md

 pip3 install json
 ```

+### Getting the bot token
+To get a bot token for your Discord bot, you need to create a new application and bot account on the Discord Developer Portal.
+Here are the steps to follow:

+Go to the Discord Developer Portal and log in with your Discord account.

+Click on the "New Application" button and enter a name for your application.
+This name will be visible to users who authorize your bot.

+Once you have created the application, click on the "Bot" tab on the left-hand side and click on the "Add Bot" button to create a new bot account.

+Customize the bot account by adding a name, avatar, and description.
+You can also set permissions for the bot to restrict what it can do in Discord servers.

+After you have created the bot account, you will see a "Token" section with a button to "Copy" the bot token.
+Click on the "Copy" button and save the token to a safe place.

+To use the bot token in your Python code, replace the placeholder text INSERT_DISCORD_BOT_TOKEN_HERE in the client.run() method call at the end of the code with the actual token you copied from the Discord Developer Portal.

 ### Usage

 To use the bot, simply provide a valid Discord bot token in the `client.run()` method call at the end of the script, and run it with Python 3.
 The bot will listen for messages starting with the command `!subreddit`, followed by the name of the subreddit to fetch posts from.